didoesdigital/steno-dictionaries/README.md

 ## English Dictionaries

 - A main [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) dictionary, containing many English words using briefs and phonetic strokes, but contains fewer misstrokes.
+- You *may* want to use `condensed-strokes.json` and `condensed-strokes-fingerspelled.json` to improve lookups (see [## Vocabulary Dictionaries](#vocabulary-dictionaries)).
 - A [`top-10000-project-gutenberg-words.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/top-10000-project-gutenberg-words.json) dictionary, containing 10,000 common words from [Project Gutenberg](https://www.gutenberg.org/).
 This is a great starter dictionary.
+It is also used by Typey Type to indicate the *preferred* outline for the top 10,000 words.
+    - If you're using `dict.json`, you won't need `top-10000-project-gutenberg-words.json`.
-The [`top-100-words.json`](dictionaries/top-100-words.json) and [`top-1000-words.json`](dictionaries/top-1000-words.json) dictionaries are subsets of this dictionary.
-If you're using `dict.json`, you won't need `top-10000-project-gutenberg-words.json`.
-You may want to use `condensed-strokes.json` and `condensed-strokes-fingerspelled.json` to improve lookups (see [## Vocabulary Dictionaries](#vocabulary-dictionaries)).
+    - The [`top-100-words.json`](dictionaries/top-100-words.json) and [`top-1000-words.json`](dictionaries/top-1000-words.json) dictionaries are subsets of this dictionary.

 Previously, this project contained a `google-10000-english.json` dictionary, including 10,000 popular English words by N-grams.
 That's now been retired.
 You can still find it in the [repo’s git history](https://github.com/didoesdigital/steno-dictionaries/blob/39d3c19da3d41cd57061821795e5438c747775e2/dictionaries/top-10000-english-words.json) or [Typey Type’s community lessons spreadsheet](https://docs.google.com/spreadsheets/d/1AlO2SSUwuv3yrz7RI9ix_z1Efbiu_j50c_ibGYwdsgc/edit).
 Credit goes to [Josh Kaufman's typing word list from Google's Trillion Word Corpus](https://github.com/first20hours/google-10000-english).